Leadership in an Age of Uncertainty

 Uncertainty is a factor in all phases of climate change research regarding the future from projections of regional climate change, to the various impacts of climate change, through the economics of climate change.
 All these uncertainties need to be considered when approaching the complete problem of climate change.
 We start from the consideration of decision making under uncertainty, and then consider the nature of uncertainty in the different parts of the problem.

-This program is sponsored by the Clarke Forum for Contemporary Issues and the Glover Memorial Lecture Fund and co-sponsored by the Department of Physics & Astronomy and the Center for Sustainability Education.
+This program is sponsored by the Clarke Forum for Contemporary Issues and the Glover Memorial Lecture Fund and co-sponsored by the Department of Physics & Astronomy, the Center for Sustainability Education, and the Churchill Fund.
 It is also part of the Clarke Forum’s Leadership in an Age of Uncertainty Series.

 Biography (provided by the speaker)

 Linda Mearns PhotoLinda O. Mearns is a senior scientist in the Research Applications Lab of the National Center for Atmospheric Research, Boulder, Colorado.
-She previously served as director of the Weather and Climate Impacts Assessment Science Program (WCIASP) for 15 years and director of Read more
+She previously served as director of the Weather and Climate Impacts Assessment Science Program (WCIASP) for Read more

 Monday, October 30, 2023